 These things really concern me as an Early Childhood educator.
 What’s happening to our kids?
 Is it our teaching methods?
 Is it parenting?
 Or does the blame lie with technology?
 Or a bit of everything?

 You see, very young children ( especially those that have not had a screen put in their hands) are naturally curious.
 They constantly ask “Why?” and they poke and explore just about everything.
-Exploring and learning are a natural part of their existence.
-Everything around them is subject to inquiry; a snail, a ladybird, a worm, a dandelion…anything and everything!
+Put children outside playing in a park, a playground or back yard and inevitably they will come across a snail, a ladybird, a worm, a dandelion…anything really.
+Learning is a natural part of their existence, and everything around them is subject to inquiry.
 To them everything is new and fascinating.
 As it should be!

 So, the moment that child holds out their hand to us with the snail or bug or worm perched perfectly in the centre, their eyes shining with excitement, at that moment, we have an opportunity to foster their curiosity and a lifelong love of learning, or snuff it out.

 As educators and parents, we have the power to open a world of awe and wonder and fascination for children and foster their natural tendency to explore and be fascinated by the world around them.